eylenburg/gnuclad-snap/readme.md

-This is a snap version of Gnuclad.
+These are the Snap and Flatpak versions of Gnuclad.
 Original repo: [https://launchpad.net/gnuclad](https://launchpad.net/gnuclad)

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/gnuclad)